Cherreads

 Across the clearing, the big man stirred.
 Bleeding from a deep gash on his forehead, Tyson didn't hesitate.
 He scrambled forward with a growl, dropping to one knee and locking his hands together to form a stirrup.

-Maddie snatched her blade from the mud, kicking up grit as she went into a dead sprint.
-She slammed her boot into Tyson's locked hands.
+Maddie snatched her blade from the mud.
+She kicked up grit as she went into a dead sprint and slammed her boot into Tyson's locked hands.

 Tyson heaved upward with a shout, burning every remaining point of his [Strength].